Skip to main content

 └── bar@4.5.6

-But what if a security vulnerability was introduced in bar@4.5.6?
-We may want a way to pin bar to an older version that doesn't have the vulnerability.
-This is where "overrides"/"resolutions" come in.
+If a security vulnerability is introduced in bar@4.5.6, you may want to pin bar to an older version that doesn’t have it.
+That’s what "overrides" and "resolutions" are for.

 "overrides"

 Add bar to the "overrides" field in package.json.
-Bun will defer to the specified version range when determining which version of bar to install, whether it's a dependency or a metadependency.
+Bun defers to the specified version range when determining which version of bar to install, whether it’s a dependency or a metadependency.

 package.json